 Defining File data types

 In order to be able to upload files as data into protocols, you will need to add a new readout definition with the "file" data-type.
-Similarly, in order to add file data to a batch field, a new batch field must be defined by the vault administrator with the "file" data-type.
+Similarly, in order to add file data to a molecule/entity or batch field, a new field must be defined by the vault administrator with the "file" data-type.

 If you're not familiar with setting up protocols and readout-definitions, this should help.